USS Enterprise D

 1 - Refurbishment

-Due to their condition, it was decided that the raw parts should be refurbished as accurately and sympathetically as possible, then moulds made to create new casts for the actual build.
+Due to their condition, it was decided that the raw parts should be refurbished as accurately and faithfully as possible, then moulds made to create new casts for the actual build.
 The original parts could then be preserved in the museum archives.
 In general, the parts were in good shape and had faired quite well over the years, but there were some issues to correct due to several factors (age, mould mis-alignment during casting etc.) A lot of work was required to get the parts into a suitable condition for moulding.

 2 - Mould and cast new parts